CyborgApe78/Jump-and-Stuff-Design-Doc/Menus/Map.md

 ----

-[[Memory Shards]] from [[Prince of Persia - Lost Crown]], screenshots of an area Showing what ability you need to get past areas like in [[Metroid Dread]] and [[F.I.S.T.]]
+Map options to show breakables and what they need, like pop [[Memory Shards]] from [[Prince of Persia - Lost Crown]], screenshots of an area Showing what ability you need to get past areas like in [[Metroid Dread]] and [[F.I.S.T.]]
 Have a question mark when it is an unknown ability
 Placable markers